Updated: April 10, 2023 - 18 min read

 Agile is about much more than simply being able to react to change.
 It’s about expecting that things will probably change, and embracing it.
 When a product team is equipped to react to change, they’re able to build the right product, at the right time, in the right way.

-The main way agile achieves this, is by breaking down large tasks into smaller chunks, and intelligently distributing the work among teams that work closely to each other, rather than having one team working on one thing at a time.
+The main way agile achieves this, is by breaking down large tasks into smaller chunks, and intelligently distributing the work among teams that work closely with each other, rather than having one team working on one thing at a time.
 A policy of open communication and transparency ensures that teams aren’t working in silos, and accidentally building in different directions.

 How this is done can be dictated by a variety of frameworks and methods that come under the agile umbrella.